 Can pregnant women swim with the dolphins?

 No. Our insurance policy does not allow pregnant guests to enter the water with the dolphins.
-However, pregnant women are permitted to participate in any of our dockside interactions (Dolphin Dockside, Kiss Program and Paint Program).
+However, pregnant women are permitted to participate in any of our dockside interactions (Dolphin Dockside and Meet a Dolphin Program).
 It is sensationalized information that the animals become aggressive towards pregnant individuals - it is simply untrue.
 Dolphins’ echolocation gives them the ability to detect if a woman is pregnant in the water, and the ability to see the baby and heartbeat.
 Anecdotally, staff have actually seen the animals become quite curious, attentive, and gentle towards pregnant trainers.

 I have a 5-year-old who has been dying to touch a dolphin, can the trainer just have him come down and touch them at the end of the session?